henryhchchc/homebrew-library/README.md

 The formulae and casks in this tap are usually those does not fully comply to the requirements of the official [homebrew-core](https://github.com/Homebrew/homebrew-core) and [homebrew-cask](https://github.com/Homebrew/homebrew-cask).

+The formulae and casks in this tap are only tested in macOS aarch64.
 ## Usage
 ```shell
 brew tap henryhchchc/library